davidarrieta/dotfiles/README.md

 ## Installation

-### Before installing, be sure to read useful cowboy [gently-worded note](https://github.com/cowboy/dotfiles#heed-this-critically-important-warning-before-you-install) and this excellent article by [Anish Athalye](https://github.com/anishathalye): [Dotfiles are NOT meant to be forked](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).
+### Before installing, be sure to read useful cowboy [gently-worded note](https://github.com/cowboy/dotfiles#heed-this-critically-important-warning-before-you-install) and this excellent article by Anish Athalye: [Dotfiles are NOT meant to be forked](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).
 That said, let's go with the installation:

-0. **Learn how to organize your files well:** You must learn how to arrange your files right so that `stow` can link them correctly, here are some helpful links:
+0. **If you want to make your own dotfiles stow-compatible:** You must learn how to arrange your files right so that `stow` can link them correctly, here are some helpful links:
 [Using GNU Stow to manage your dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) - [Managing dotfiles with GNU stow](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/)

 1. **Install GNU Stow:** GNU Stow is available for all GNU+Linux distros and most other unix-like distributions via your package manager.